jrawbits/AccessR/README.md

-# AccessTool
+# AccessR

-The AccessTool provides a simple NMTK tool for preparing an accessibility raster file and conducting simple isochrone accessibility analyses from a set of points.
+The AccessR tool set provides a simple set of NMTK tools for preparing an accessibility map and conducting simple isochrone accessibility analyses from a set of points.

 This tool can be installed under the name "AccessR" in the NMTK's NMTK_apps subfolder, with a corresponding entry in local_settings.py to enable the application.

+The tool works in three steps.

-The tool takes an input polygon geographic file and rasterizes it, using either feature values or a constant value to provide the base level of impedance in each cell.
+The first step takes an input polygon geographic file and rasterizes it to establish a study area with a base level of accessibility (the units are arbitrary).
+The tool can use either feature values or a constant value to provide the base level of impedance in each cell.
 Any value used for the baseline should be greater than zero; a zero value is treated as inaccessible.

-In addition, it accepts one file of "areas" (optional) and one file of "lines" (roads) which modify the base level of accesibility.
-These values may be positive, negative or zero.
-Positive values are added to the base accessibility, negative values are substracted, and zero values are marked as zero.
-Any resulting value less than zero will be treated as zero.
-If no area or road file is provided, the base accessibility map is not altered.
+This step generates a basic raster file called an "accessibility map".

+The second step accepts a spatial layer (areas, lines or points) and overlays those features onto an existing accessibility map.
+The accessibility map can come from the first step, or from a previous iteration of this second step, which can be conducted as many times as necessary to include different types of facilities or barriers.
+The accessibility value of each feature (or a constant value applied to all features) is used to update the provided accessibility map, and new accessibility map is generated; that number should be positive, non-zero value.
+Three "styles" of update are provided:
+"Barriers" are areas that will be considered completely untraversable or off-limits.
+Areas occupied by barriers will be considered outside the analysis area.
+"Obstacles" simply reduce the base accessibility by the accessibility value but still allow passage.
+"Facilities" increase the base accessibility.

-Finally, the tool accepts a file of points (optional) for which isochrones are computed using the accessibility surface.
-If no points are provided then a point at the centroid of the study area is used.
-If that cell is zero accessibility, however, no isochrone will be produced.
+The third step accepts an accessibility map from one of the previous steps, plus a file of points for which isochrones are computed using the accessibility map.

 *Running R*

+As the name suggests, the tool uses the R Statistical Environment to perform its computations.
 R is served from the Rserve package which must be running as a daemon.
 Installation is easy, see the Rserve documentation: https://www.rforge.net/Rserve/doc.html

 For accessing R from the Python harness, the pyRserve package is used.
 Install